TheBlueSavior/Project-Malice/README.md

 Changes made here are always meant to be considered experimental and WIP.
 Bugs will be present.

-The Dropbox will still be used for stable pre-releases or releases.

 Project Malice Discord: <a href="https://discord.gg/56TVU7K" title="Click here to join.">Invite Link</a>